dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 The remaining changes that really matter to you are in the core libraries.
 Before we embarked on the Grand Null Safety Adventure, we worried that it would turn out there was no way to make our core libraries null safe without massively breaking the world.
-It turned not so dire.
+It turned out not so dire.
 There *are* a few significant changes, but for the most part, the migration went smoothly.
 Most core libraries either did not accept `null` and naturally move to non-nullable types, or do and gracefully accept it with a nullable type.